How To Use Mica Powders In Epoxy Resin

 It’s easier to darken a color than to lighten it.
 Keep track of the ratios and quantities used in your test mixtures, so you can replicate the custom shade in your final project.

-If you desire a multi-dimensional or gradient effect, you can layer the custom shade by adding it at various stages of your project.
+If you need a multi-dimensional or gradient effect, you can layer the custom shade by adding it at various stages.
 This can create depth and complexity in your artwork.
-Use a palette knife or stirring stick to blend the colors together seamlessly.
+Use a palette knife or stirring stick to blend the colors.

 It’s a good practice to label your test mixtures and any custom shade creations.
-This way, you can replicate your custom colors in future projects and avoid guesswork.
+This way, you can replicate your custom colors in future projects.

 Be prepared to make adjustments as you work.
 If your custom shade isn’t turning out as expected, you can add more mica powder or resin to modify the color as you go.